Gavin Hipkins: Leisure Valley and The Port (2014)

-Block Paintings (2015-)
+Block Paintings (2015–present)

 Hipkins' latest series of works, Block Paintings, features large-format unique colour photographs of small, carefully hand-painted wooden children's blocks.
 The painted blocks are photographed against neutral backgrounds either straight-on or from above.
 Hipkins says of these works:

-Sitting between sculpture, painting, and photography, I like to think of these new works as ‘kinder monuments’ — a reference to their ambiguous scale, and the occupation of the field plane by massively enlarged brutalist wooden blocks.
+Sitting between sculpture, painting, and photography, I like to think of these new works as ‘kinder monuments' — a reference to their ambiguous scale, and the occupation of the field plane by massively enlarged brutalist wooden blocks.

-In late 2018 Hipkins extended his experimentation in this body of work in the dealer gallery exhibition Block Units, including an 80-image slide projection of photographs of pairs of painted blocks arranged in sculptural formations alongside framed photographs.
+In late 2018, Hipkins extended his experimentation in this body of work in the dealer gallery exhibition Block Units, including an 80-image slide projection of photographs of pairs of painted blocks arranged in sculptural formations alongside framed photographs.